-- Art.
-58. Martial law or siege law shall be decreed by the President of the Republic.
-The National Assembly shall then meet automatically if it is not already in session.
-The decree proclaiming martial law or siege law shall be prorogued beyond twelve days only by authorization of the National Assembly after the matter has been referred to it by the President of the Republic. - Art.
-59. The National Assembly shall authorize the declaration of war. - Art.
-60. Laws adopted by the National Assembly shall be immediately transmitted to the President of the Republic. - Art.
+Art.
+58. A state of siege or a state of emergency shall be decreed by the President of the Republic.
+The National Assembly shall then meet by right if it is not already in session.
+The decree proclaiming the state of siege or state of emergency shall be prorogued beyond 12 days only by authorization of the National Assembly after the matter has been referred to it by the President of the Republic.

+Art.
+59. The National Assembly shall authorize the declaration of war.
+Art.
+60. Laws adopted by the National Assembly shall be immediately transmitted to the President of the Republic.

+Art.
 61. The President of the Republic shall promulgate the laws within fifteen days following the transmission to him of the finally adopted law.
-This time limit may be reduced to five days in case of urgency so declared by the National Assembly. - Art.
+This time limit may be reduced to five days in case of urgency so declared by the National Assembly.

+Art.
 62. The President of the Republic may, before the expiration of this time limit, ask the Assembly for a reconsideration which may not be refused.
-A law may be voted on second reading only if three fifths of the members composing the National Assembly have voted in favor. - Art.
-63. Within the time limits fixed for promulgation the President of the Republic may refer to the Supreme Court an appeal that the law be declared unconstitutional. - Art.
+A law may be voted on second reading only if three fifths of the members composing the National Assembly have voted in favor.

+Art.
+63. Within the time limits fixed for promulgation the President of the Republic may refer to the Supreme Court an appeal that the law be declared unconstitutional.

+Art.
 64. The time limit for promulgation shall be suspended until the outcome of the second reading by the National Assembly or of the decision of the Supreme Court declaring the law in accordance with the Constitution.

-In any case, upon expiration of the time limits fixed by the Constitution, promulgation shall be automatic; it shall be executed by the President of the National Assembly. - Art.
+Art.
 65. Matters other than those than fall within the domain of law according to this Constitution shall be of a regulatory character.